datacamp/sqlwhat-ext/README.md

 pip3 install sqlwhat-ext==0.0.1
 ```

-To use the extensions in an exercise's SCT, import the function you want into the SCT block of the exercise.
+To use the extensions in an exercise's SCT, import the function you want into the SCT block of the exercise:
-For example,

 ```
 from sqlwhat_ext import check_result2